pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 2. add some text and a rectangle
 3. save it as "page2.ai" in folder "sync"
 4. click the "Save All" button
-you will get a "replace files" confirmation alert
+—you will get a "replace files" confirmation alert
 5. click "OK" when finished
 6. verify in the Finder that sync/Svija/SVG Files/page1-01.svg and page2-01.svg were created
 7. press space for Quick Look or open the SVG in Safari to verify that it matches the Illustrator file